How to include a gift in your Will

 - who your executor(s) will be

-- what kinds of gifts you want to leave the people and charities you care about – pecuniary (money) or residuary (whatever is left over) legacies.
+- what kinds of gifts you want to leave the people and charities you care about – items like a house or valuables (called ‘specific’ gifts), or money (which includes both ‘pecuniary’ and ‘residuary’ gifts)

 The executors of your Will are the people who administer it when you are gone.
 They tell the beneficiaries about their gifts, and settle any debts you owe.
-They also deal with Her Majesty’s Revenue and Customs (HMRC) in the UK and/or the Office of the Revenue Commissioners in Ireland if necessary.
+They also deal with Her Majesty’s Revenue and Customs (HMRC) in the UK and the Office of the Revenue Commissioners in Ireland where necessary.

 You need to be able to trust them, and they need to be prepared to take on this responsibility.